-Airflow management in reefer trailers – It may not seem like something that an average person would think about.
-Airflow in a refrigerated trailer versus that in a traditional container is not something that an average person would think about.
+Airflow management in reefer containers and trailers – It may not seem like something that an average person would think about.
+Airflow in a refrigerated container versus that in a traditional container is not something that an average person would think about.
 But if you are moving fresh produce or other refrigerated products, it is a very important subject.

 There is a huge difference in refrigerated (reefer) trailers and containers.
 The air flow moves differently in each of these containers, and it makes a difference in how well the cargo is preserved.
 Poor air flow circulation can cause the product to be partially or entirely ruined before it arrives at its destination.

 Airflow Management in Trailers vs. Containers